 Manuscript Submission Guidelines

 Only original articles that are not simultaneously under consideration by another journal will be considered.
 Submissions should not have been previously published in any language unless negotiated with the editors in advance.
 Unrevised student essays or theses cannot be considered.
-Send queries to the editors at and .
+Send queries to the new editors at and .

 Submissions must be prepared according to the current edition of the MLA Style Manual and Guide to Scholarly Publishing and must use parenthetical documentation with a list of works cited.
 They must be double-spaced, including all quotations, endnotes, and the list of works cited.
 Submissions should be prepared for anonymous review (i.e., without any reference to the author’s identity).